The

 they found an excited albeit unscathed parrot, in a

 kitchen birdcage still crying for help.
-The bird was carried to safety
+The bird was carried to

 by

 the firemen.
-The blaze was brought under control at 10:30 A.M. but not
+The blaze was brought under control at 10:30 A.M.

 before heavily damaging the block long building.